intro-to-data-science-24-workshop/09-leafletgraphs-murray-bastida/README.md

 ## Main Learning Objectives

 The goals of this session are to:
-1. equip you with conceptual knowledge about to use the Leaflet package and integrate your own data sets;
+1. equip you with conceptual knowledge to use the Leaflet package and integrate your own data sets;
 2. show you some key functions of the package to add markers, polygons, and other interesting layers; and
 3. provide you with concrete examples through a tutorial as well as additional resources.